 Every effort will be made to minimize disruption to the surrounding environment.
 Where trees and other desirable flora can be saved, consistent with sound engineering judgment, they will be.
-Normally, trees and other flora located within the recovery area for out-of-control vehicles or the limits of construction will be removed, however, the retention of healthy trees and other desirable flora will be reviewed on a case-by-case basis by RDC and the District Engineer to determine appropriate action.
+Normally, trees and other flora located within the clear zone (See Chapter Six: The Typical Roadway Cross-Section, Section 9.A, of this manual) or within the limits of construction will be removed, however, the retention of healthy trees and other desirable flora will be reviewed on a case-by-case basis by RDC and the District Engineer to determine appropriate action.
 Guardrail, retaining walls, and other alternatives may be considered before healthy trees are removed.
 The cost of protecting trees should not be the only determining factor when considering their removal.
 Tree removal may be a factor in determining the need for tree planting.